ezamora0646/Marketing-Capstone/README.md

 The **main objectives** of this analysis are to:
-1. Benchmark Top Performing Audience Segments
+1. Optimize creative sizing for future campaigns
-2. Generate Audience Personas to inform marketing strategies
+2. Benchmark Top Performing Audience Segments
-3. Optimize creative sizing and messaging for future campaigns
+3. Determine Optimal Creative Sizing and Audience Strategies

 ## Dataset & Overview of Data Structure